Last updated:

 The Barkham Solar Farm Project will include the following:

-• Grid Connection – Scottish and Southern Electricity Networks (SSEN) will be responsible for running underground cables from the solar farm to the substation on Barkham Road.
-The first part of this route crosses council owned land to the north of the solar farm before reaching the highway on Edney’s Hill; whereafter the route will link up to Barkham Road and then continue northeast.
+- Grid Connection – Scottish and Southern Electricity Networks (SSEN) will be responsible for running underground cables from the solar farm to the substation on Barkham Road.
+The first part of this route crosses council owned land to the north of the solar farm before reaching the highway on Edney’s Hill; whereafter SSEN are currently investigating the feasibility of running the route east along Edneys Hill, before turning north, up Blagrove Lane.
 The cable laying underneath the highway will require works in the carriageways and associated traffic management.

 A map of the proposed layout of the solar farm can be viewed by downloading these drawings: